zio/zio-quill/CASSANDRA.md

 There other aspects the user might want to take into account like 3rd party dependencies.
 As both Phantom and Quill depend on the Datastax Java Driver, we are going to pay attention to which additional dependencies each of them add.

-`phantom-dsl` depends on Shapeless, macro-compat and the `diesel-engine`, all of which have no other transitive dependencies.
-Phantom is however composed by several modules, each of them with their 3rd party dependencies.
+`phantom-dsl` depends only on Shapeless, macro-compat, all of which have no other transitive dependencies.
+Phantom is however composed by several modules, each of them with their individual 3rd party dependencies.

 Quill, on the other hand, only adds dependencies on monix and scalamacros resetallattrs.